ljtill/azure-deployment-stacks-action/README.md

 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

-This repository contains a [GitHub Action](https://docs.github.com/actions) that allows engineers to create, update, delete, validate and export [Azure Deployment Stacks](https://learn.microsoft.com/azure/azure-resource-manager/bicep/deployment-stacks) directly from their GitHub workflows.
+This repository contains a [GitHub Action](https://docs.github.com/actions) that allows engineers to create, update, delete, and validate [Azure Deployment Stacks](https://learn.microsoft.com/azure/azure-resource-manager/bicep/deployment-stacks) directly from their GitHub workflows.
 It supports a variety of inputs for scopes and options, making it flexible and easy to use for managing Azure resources.